adityacodes/ulclawnotes/README.md

 `data/logo.svg` - replace with your own logo.

-`data/blog` - replace with your own blog posts.
+`data/notes` - replace with your own note posts.

 `public/static` - store assets such as images and favicons.